billkarsh/SpikeGLX/Markdown/Audio_Help.md

 ## Output to Speakers and Headphones

-As of version **20170501** SpikeGLX  no longer uses NI-DAQ based analog out.
-Rather, selected channels are fed to the Windows sound drivers and are accessed the same way as other audio on your PC.
+Selected channels are fed to the Windows sound drivers and are accessed the same way as other audio on your PC.

 If you want, you can make a cable to go from the audio jack to a BNC and